-Ghana’s problem is the parliament
+Ghana’s problem is the Parliament

 The discharge included high concentrations of methylmercury.
 The bay was rich in fish and shellfish, providing the main livelihood for local residents and fishermen from other areas.

-Many years passed without no one realising that the fish were contaminated with mercury, and that it was causing a strange disease in the local community and in other districts.
+Many years passed without no one realising that the fish were contaminated with mercury and that it was causing a strange disease in the local community and other districts.

 It was reported that at least 50 000 people were affected to some extent and more than 2000 cases of Minamata disease were identified.